-By linking stylized models to real world events, one must acknowledge that real world counterexamples will surely defy the model's predictions.
-With this in mind, recent real world negotiations involving the US are consistent with my model.
+While one must acknowledge that real world counterexamples will surely defy the predictions of any model, recent real world negotiations are consistent with my model.
 Thus, my model helps shed some light on the complex and evolving web of FTAs.

-First, Proposition 5 and Figure 2 predict the pervasiveness of $g{ml} \rightarrow g_l^H \rightarrow g^{FT}$ as the equilibrium path of FTAs leading to global free trade.
+First, Proposition 4 and Figure 2 (and Proposition 6 in Appendix B) predict the pervasiveness of $\emptyset \to g{ml} \to g_l^H \to g^{FT}$ as the equilibrium path of FTAs leading to global free trade.
 This is consistent with the empirical finding of Chen and Joshi (2010, p.243-244) where two countries are more likely to form an FTA when their joint market size is larger and the larger insider is more likely to become the hub.
-Obvious real world examples include situations where the US is the large country and Canada is the medium country (the 1989 Canada-US FTA made them insiders) with the small country either Israel, Peru, Colombia, Jordan, Panama, Honduras or Korea.25